chloeandisabel/dynomizer/README.md

 - A multiplication or division sign followed by a number (e.g., /2, *3.5).

 Dynomizer first asks Heroku for the current number of dynos.
 It then applies the rule to that number, rounding to the nearest integer.
+It next clamps the value between min and max inclusive.

 A reminder: starting with one number, adding X%, then subtracting X%, does not wind up with the original number.
 For example 100 + 30% = 130, but 130 -